daq-tools/kotori/doc/source/setup/debian-amd64.rst

 *****
 Intro
 *****
 Install the whole stack on a Debian-based system.
-It is currently made of:
+It is currently made of these free and open source software components:

-- Mosquitto_, an open source MQTT message broker
+- Mosquitto_, a MQTT message broker
-- InfluxDB_, an open source time-series database
+- InfluxDB_, a time-series database
 - Grafana_, a graph and dashboard builder for visualizing time series metrics
-- Kotori_, a data acquisition and graphing toolkit acting as a mediator
+- :ref:`Kotori`, a data acquisition, graphing and telemetry toolkit

 **************